 9. Eat oily fish

-As Linsey catchily puts it: "If it swims it slims!".
-Oily fish helps in the fight against cellulite by smoothing skin, improving circulation and encouraging the burning of fat cells.
+As Linsey puts it: "If it swims it slims!".
+Oily fish helps the fight against cellulite by smoothing skin, improving circulation and encouraging the burning of fat cells.

 "Mackerel, salmon, tuna, trout... all of these foods are excellent sources of Omega 3," she tells us.
 "These help enrich the skin - but are also super high in protein too.
 But cod-liver oil capsules are great options for those who don't eat fish."

-Oily fish has also proven to boost your metabolism and encourage it to burn fats.
-With one 2010 study (opens in new tab) finding that 6 weeks of fish oil supplements "increased lean mass and decreased fat mass".
+Oily fish has also been proven to boost your metabolism and encourage it to burn fats, with one 2010 study published in the Journal of the International Society of Sports Nutrition finding that 6 weeks of fish oil supplements "increased lean mass and decreased fat mass".

-An easy way to remember your oily fish is the acronym SMASH.
-This is made up of salmon, mackerel, anchovies, sardines, and herring.
-All these fish varieties boasting contains around 30% oil in their skin - hence the name.
+An easy way to remember your oily fish is the acronym SMASH - salmon, mackerel, anchovies, sardines, and herring.
+All these fish varieties contain around 30% oil in their skin - hence the name.

 10. Take the stairs

-It can be as simple as switching the lift for stairs when combating cellulite.
-The activity will raise your heart rate whilst targeting your lower body muscles.
+It can be as simple as switching the lift for stairs when combating cellulite because this activity will raise your heart rate whilst targeting your lower body muscles.